Lunarnovaa/nixconf/README.md

 No project is done alone.
 This is especially so in the FOSS World.
 I would like to credit and thank the following people for sharing their configuration, wisdom, or knowledge:

+### The Originators of My Passion

+[@0atman](https://github.com/0atman), whose NixOS video first got me interested in the space.

-[@vimjoyer](https://www.youtube.com/@vimjoyer), for his videos, and for his public nixconf, which I learned and referenced for my own configuration.
+[@vimjoyer](https://github.com/vimjoyer), for his videos, and for his public nixconf, which I learned and referenced for my own configuration which shares its namesake.

-[@viperML](https://github.com/viperML), especially for his blogposts, but also for his projects like [nh](https://github.com/viperML/nh).

-[@itslychee](https://github.com/itslychee), for help on Discord.
+### SNUG

 [@NotAShelf](https://github.com/NotAShelf), for enough reasons that I am certain to leave something out.
 For his now archived Nix config, for the extensive help and patience he has given me, and for being insane enough to do a lot that I have learned from.
 Much of my config is heavily inspired by his.

+[@PolarFill](https://github.com/PolarFill), for collaborating with me on [Hjem Rum](https://github.com/snugnug/hjem-rum) and providing me with his thoughts.

+Many other members from [SNUG](https://github.com/snugnug), who have collaborated with me on projects like [Hjem Rum](https://github.com/snugnug/hjem-rum) and also allowed me to engage with community to further pursue Nix.

+### Other members of the NixOS community

+[@viperML](https://github.com/viperML), especially for his blogposts from which I learned to write mkDerivations, but also for his projects like [nh](https://github.com/viperML/nh).

+[@itslychee](https://github.com/itslychee), for help on Discord.

 This list will be sure to grow, and I have probably missed people.
 So to everyone else I have interacted with on my Nix journey, thank you.